Njugen/tabflower/README.md

 Since the Tabeon extension uses React for UI management, I've decided to separate each pageview and each feature into their own components (stored in separate files, and imported as necessary).
 The advantage of this, from a technical standpoint, is that each feature becomes isolated from each other, and can be implemented more freely wherever they are needed without needing to worry about code relationships.
 Both pages and features are managed by their own code, and receive data from other components when needed.

-Thanks to React re-rendering the user interface at state changing, updating components without cross sending data becomes much easier and makes more manageable.
-Check out the following image explaining
-Tabeon's use of component and state:
+Thanks to React re-rendering the user interface at state changing, updating components becomes much easier and makes more manageable.
+Check out the following image explaining.
+Tabeon's data management using components and state:

 [ IMAGE UNDER WORK ]

 #### Creating a component

 In Tabeon, React components are located in /tabeon/src/components.
 A component may be a pageview, a module, a modal or anything else which isolates a feature for use by other features.
-A component may contain programming logic to execute tasks, and can be rendered by React using an extended JavaScript syntax called JSX (more about that: https://reactjs.org/docs/introducing-jsx.html)
+A component may contain programming logic to execute tasks, and its contents can be rendered by React using an extended JavaScript syntax called JSX (more about that: https://reactjs.org/docs/introducing-jsx.html)

 For example, a tab listing module - for use in Tabeon - may be created in the following manner: